Converting infix to RPN (shunting-yard algorithm)

 static {

-// We build a map with all the existing Operators by iterating over the existing Enum
+// Build a map with all existing operators by iterating over the enum values

 for (Operator operator : Operator.values()) {